nymishkash/renderground/README.md

-# Canvas Drawing Application
+# Renderground

-A powerful and user-friendly canvas drawing application built with React.
+Renderground is a powerful and user-friendly canvas drawing application built with React.
 This application allows users to create various shapes, add text, and customize their drawings with different tools and styles.

 ## Table of Contents